rust-lang/rust/doc/tutorial.md

   * `rustc`, the Rust compiler
   * `rustdoc`, the API-documentation tool
   * `cargo`, the Rust package manager

-In addition to a manual page under `/usr/local/share/man` and a set of host and target libraries under `/usr/local/lib/rustc`.

-The install locations can be adjusted by passing a `--prefix` argument to `configure`.
-Various other options are also supported, pass `--help` for more information on them.

 [wiki-get-started]: https://github.com/mozilla/rust/wiki/Doc-getting-started
 [tarball]: http://dl.rust-lang.org/dist/rust-0.1.tar.gz